amandoabreu/amandoabreu.github.io/_posts/2023-29-07-test-your-revenue-projections-with-this-metric.md

     - Revenue per Employee: $384,000
     - Number of Employees: Approximately 2,500

+### The Importance of Revenue-Per-Employee in Cost Projections

+Using the revenue-per-employee metric is not only vital for revenue projections but also essential for projecting costs, especially salaries.
+Assume a very conservative revenue-per-employee, such as $100k.
+So, if you project $100 million per year in revenue, you would project salaries for $100 million/$100k = 1000 employees.
+This realistic approach helps in aligning the financial strategy with human resources, ensuring that your cost structure and hiring plans are in line with your projected revenue.

+It will also significantly cut into your profit margins and will help you judge whether what you want to do is even feasible.

 ### Conclusion

 Testing your revenue projections against a straightforward and useful metric like revenue-per-employee can save your high growth software company from over-promising and under-delivering.
 It creates a foundation for realistic growth plans and ensures that you are more likely to meet or exceed the expectations of your stakeholders, including investors, and most importantly, yourself!

 By comparing your figures with those of established industry players, you can set achievable targets and align your hiring plans accordingly.

-This ultimately leads to a more transparent, effective, and responsible planning process, allowing you to focus on what's essential: building a successful, scalable business.
+This ultimately leads to a more transparent, effective, and responsible planning process, allowing you to focus on what's essential: building a successful, scalable business, grounded in reality.

-### Tip:

-Check the average revenue-per-employee of similar businesses in your industry to get a realistic idea of what you’re competing against.